WWitman/swagger-node-slack/README-blog2.md

 ### Create the Slack integration

-Let's go over to the Slack side now.
+Now, on the Slack side, we have to create and configure the integration.

 1. Log in to your Slack account.